Seraaron/agora/srd/Capabilities.md

 It's also possible to have different sets of capabilities that change over time.
 This is easy enough to do during [[Downtime and Travel|downtime]] or a [[Development Sessions|development sessions]] by simply **re-deriving the capability you want, when you need it**.
 The interesting thing about this is that you may find your answers change over time, which can also affect your ranks.

-> #eg
+> ### Eg.
 > If your game is about adventuring out into the weird wilds, exploring and fighting, then you might want to make use of the **Vigilance** and **Grit** capabilities to start with.
 >
 > Once the adventuring is done, and you want to settle in a town, it may be more important to start using **Links** or **Honor**.
 Perhaps, after an [[Campaign Arcs|arc]] or two spend in town, you go out adventuring again and then switch back to Vigilance and Grit; but maybe you keep Links now too, since you've made a bit of a name for yourselves.

-#que You should only re-derive your capabilities when you change them.
+#question You should only re-derive your capabilities when you change them.
 Don't worry about changing your answers and shifting your rank as soon as something happens in game that might affect one.
 Just wait until it gets properly questioned again.